jcmoraisjr/haproxy-ingress/docs/content/en/examples/modsecurity.md

 ---

-This example demonstrates how to configure ModSecurity web application firewall on HAProxy Ingress controller.
+This example demonstrates how to configure ModSecurity web application firewall on N42 Gateway controller.

 ## Prerequisites

 This document has the following prerequisites:

-* A Kubernetes cluster with a running HAProxy Ingress controller.
+* A Kubernetes cluster with a running N42 Gateway controller.
 See the [five minutes deployment](https://github.com/n42-gateway/n42-gateway/tree/master/examples/setup-cluster.md#five-minutes-deployment) or the [deployment example](https://github.com/n42-gateway/n42-gateway/tree/master/examples/deployment)
 * `ingress-controller` namespace, the default of the five minutes deployment

 ## Deploying agent

-A ModSecurity agent can be deployed in a number of ways: as a sidecar container in the same HAProxy Ingress deployment/daemonset resource, as a standalone container in the same host of ingress, or in dedicated host(s), inside or outside a k8s cluster.
+A ModSecurity agent can be deployed in a number of ways: as a sidecar container in the same N42 Gateway deployment/daemonset resource, as a standalone container in the same host of ingress, or in dedicated host(s), inside or outside a k8s cluster.
 The steps below will deploy ModSecurity in some dedicated hosts of a k8s cluster, adjust the steps to fit your need.